wltrimbl/2014-05-12-cshl/materials/01-shell/tutorial.md

 ### The data

 You have a tab-delimited text file, gene_exp.txt, that contains data from a differential gene expression analysis.
-Each line describes a comparison of numerical expression levels for one gene in two samples.
+Each line describes a comparison of numerical expression levels for one gene in two samples.  gene_exp.txt is a simplified example of output from a cuffdiff (cufflinks pckage) comparison of transcript abundance between two RNA-seq samples.

 #### What does the file look like